 Our Back to School Lunch Guide a few years back featured 10 high-protein school lunch ideas the kids will love, ranging from main dishes to sides (mmmm…spiced edamame) to even sweet treats.
 Definitely start there.

-There are lots of milk-based foods even picky kids often love, that can give them a protein boost, like Greek yogurt (try flavored or plain with a little drizzle of honey or jam), string cheese or a smoothie made with milk.
-Whip up this Superfood Smoothie recipe, above, from Milk Life to get a little more protein, vitamins, and fiber into their lunchtime drink.
+Greek yogurt can also give them a protein boost (try flavored or plain with a little drizzle of honey or jam), string cheese or a Superfood Smoothie to get a little more protein, vitamins, and fiber into their lunchtime drink or after school snack.
 Just pack into an insulated container that will keep contents cold for 7+ hours.

 Hardboiled eggs are also a great source of protein, as are hummus, nuts, beans, quinoa, tofu or temph, even guava fruit.